 The new museum features a range of geological, archaeological artefacts and Blue crafts.

 Displays allow visitors to get close to fossils and sections of stalactites.

-The Visitor Centre has recently been redeveloped and we now have a dedicated workshop for students to polish their own Blue John, a Museum which explains the evolution of Treak Cliff and features geological samples and rare items of Blue John crafts.
+The Visitor Centre has recently been redeveloped and we now have a Museum which explains the evolution of Treak Cliff and features geological samples and rare items of Blue John crafts.

 The gift shop includes a range of pocket-money items and everything is related to Treak Cavern itself or geology in general.

 We are keen for you to get the most from a visit to Treak Cliff Cavern and we fully appreciate the planning that’s involved with organising a school trip.

 To that end, teachers can visit the cavern free of charge and meet with the Cavern Manager prior to their school visit for planning purposes.
 Please telephone us on 01433 620571 for more information and to organise a tour and meeting.

 Our admissions charges for schools are listed below to find the price for your visit to Treak Cliff Cavern.